zengmeng1094/Demo/README.md

-#Demo
+#My Java Code

-This is a Java demo project
+This is my java practice space

+There is some simple code for learning CS